In this IELTS Academic Writing tutorial you’ll learn different ways to describe a Pie Chart for IELTS.

 Two sentences summarising your description.
 (What are the major overall trends, changes, etc.)

-Language for describing a Pie Chart For IELTS
+Vocabulary for describing a Pie Chart For IELTS

 Now that you have the understanding of how to structure your description of Pie Charts and Graphs for IELTS Academic Writing, let’s talk about the language you should use.